-All childminders will need to have completed a pre-registration course before they register that enables them to deliver the EYFS in England.
+All childminders will need to have completed a pre-registration course before they register in England or Wales.
+This also enables them to deliver the EYFS in England.
 Some childminders may also go on to gain a level 3 qualification or higher.
 They should also have a current paediatric first aid certificate.
 In addition they should undertake regular CPD which may include workshops, online training, reading childcare magazines etc.

 What schools/nurseries do you drop off/pick up from?

 Childminders may be caring for a number of children who attend nursery and school, you will need to find out if they are available to collect from your specific nursery/school.

 How many children do you currently care for, and what are their ages?

 Childminders can care for up to six children under the age of 8, additionally they may care for children aged 8 and over.
 It's as well to check the numbers of children being cared for and their ages as well, as the days they attend.
 That way you can see which aged children your child may be mixing with.

 How do you ensure the safety of the children in your care?

 Childminders are required to carry out risk assessments both of the home and garden and whenever they take children out.
 They are also required to record any accidents or incidents and any medication that is given.

 Do you offer funded 2-, 3- and 4-year-old places?